Doreen Cantrell: Career

 Cantrell made her first major contribution to the field in 1984, when she and Dr. Kendall A. Smith published the first single cell analysis of lymphocyte proliferation.

 From 1987 to 2002, she was Head of the Lymphocyte Activation Laboratory at the Cancer Research UK London Research Institute.
 In 2002, she was awarded a Wellcome Trust Principal Research Fellowship at the School of Life Sciences at the University of Dundee.
 She has served as Chair of the UK Medical Research Council's Immunology and Infections panel (2010–14) and was a member of MRC council (2014–18).
 She is a member of the editorial board for Immunity.

-She is a world expert on the function of T lymphocytes: the white blood cells which control the immune system and are consequently very important in understanding the progress of diseases and disease resistance.
+She is a world expert on the function of T lymphocytes, the white blood cells which control the immune system.

 Awards and honours

 Cantrell was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to life sciences.
 She was elected a fellow of the Royal Society in 2011 for her work on immunology.
-She became a member of The Royal Society of Edinburgh in 2005.
+She became a fellow of the Academy of Medical Sciences in 2000 and of The Royal Society of Edinburgh in 2005.

 The University of Bath awarded Cantrell an Honorary Doctorate of Science in July 2017.